jmamarino/cs2-portfolio/q1/cybersecurity.md

 ## Privacy Question
 ### Why is it safer to collect only information that the program actually needs?
-Collecting only necessary data adheres to the principle of **Data Minimization**.
-If the database or system is ever breached, attackers cannot access sensitive information (such as financial or login details) because it was never collected in the first place.
+Collecting only necessary data follows the principle of **Data Minimization**.
+If the database or system is ever breached or accesed, attackers cannot access sensitive information (such as financial or login details) because it was never collected in the first place.

 ---